Rick-Lang/rickroll-lang/README.md

 - This language is in its testing period, we will probably change some keywords.
 - We don't usually update [The Chinese Documentation / 中文文档](https://github.com/Rick-Lang/rickroll-lang/blob/main/doc-Ch.md)
 - I will not update this repository recently because my class is started
+- We are currently working on the new Lexer...

 <img src="img/ico1.jpg" align="right" width="160" height="160"/>